-The Spanish like to dine late so, whilst most restaurants open around 19:30 for their evening sitting, it's common for the more traditional Spanish restaurants not to open until 20:30 in the evening.
-It’s highly recommended to book a table in advance to avoid disappointment, especially in summer and at weekends.
+The Spanish like to dine late so, whilst most restaurants open around 19:30 for their evening sitting, it's common for the more traditional spots not to open until 20:30.
+It’s highly recommended to book a table in advance to avoid disappointment, especially in summer and during weekends.

-In the evening, it is customary for the waiter to bring a liqueur with your bill.
-This is a 'copa', a complimentary treat courtesy of the restaurant, normally containing 'Hierbas Mallorquinas', a local liqueur aromatised with anise and other aromatic herbs and plants.
+In the evening, it's customary for the waiter to bring a liqueur with your bill.
+This is a 'copa', a complimentary treat courtesy of the restaurant.
+It normally contains 'Hierbas Mallorquinas', a local liqueur aromatised with anise and other herbs.
 Sometimes a restaurant will ask you whether you want a 'copa', while others will just bring these treats out with the bill.

 Coffee the Mallorcan way

-The Spanish are coffee lovers and offer a wide variety of ways for to serve the brew, which is commonly consumed after lunch.
-In Spain, asking for a coffee after the meal means only one thing: 'café solo', served short, strong and black.
-Other common preparations are 'café con leche' which is a normal coffee with milk, 'cortado' a short coffee with milk, and 'americano' which is a weaker black coffee.
+The Spanish are coffee lovers and offer a wide variety of ways to serve the brew, which is commonly consumed throughout the day and into the late evening.
+Common preparations are 'café solo' served short, strong and black, 'café con leche' which is a normal coffee with milk, 'cortado' a short coffee with milk, and 'americano' which is a weaker black coffee.
 When asking for a 'carajillo' you will get the option to add alcohol to your 'café solo' (normally Amazonas, the local rum, Coñac or Baileys) and sometimes a bottle will be left on the table for you to help yourself.
 Add to your order the words 'con hielo' and they will bring you a glass with ice cubes to make your own iced coffee.

 Mallorca has a relaxed vibe around the whole island so formal dress is rarely necessary.
-Unless dining at one of the more exclusive restaurants found in Palma, Deià and some of the prestigious ports located around the island, where a 'smart casual' rule sometimes applies.
+When dining at one of the more exclusive restaurants found in Palma, Deià and some of the prestigious ports located around the island, a 'smart casual' rule sometimes applies.

 Eating out with children